What is Spirit Science?

 Question: "What is Spirit Science?"

-Spirit Science is a video series on an Internet website that explores spirituality from a humanistic, New Age point of view.
+Answer: Spirit Science is a video series on an Internet website that explores spirituality from a humanistic, New Age point of view.
 Spirit Science purports to rediscover ancient wisdom, lost through the ages, and to offer a view of reality midway between the seemingly opposite views of religion and science.
 According to the Spirit Science website, “Consciousness is the key factor that brings both Science and Religion into each others [sic] arms.
 Consciousness is the understanding that you are more than your physical body, you are a conscious being that is one with everything in reality, and that the experience is the reason for doing anything!”
 According to Spirit Science, we are all “god.”
 It is about human unity leading to higher consciousness.

 The video series that teaches Spirit Science states that it is not a religion.
 Rather, it is a call to people to find out what they want and then go do it.
 The series begins with a discussion of the mind, body, and spirit/soul.
 While religions have attempted to address humanity’s spiritual nature, they propose only discordant, non-concrete answers, and that’s where Spirit Science says it can help.
 According to Spirit Science, humans create their own realities, both individually and as a whole, through the power of thought.